 “We are encouraging motorists to go to the E10 Fuel for Thought website, punch in their registration number and check if their vehicle can use E10 fuel.
 If your car can take E10, then try it and see the results for yourself.
 It may just save you some money.”

 Learn more about how you can save on E10 fuel with our Top 10 Tips to Save Fuel and checking our weekly fuel reports that reveal the current fuel price cycles.
-Members can also save up to 5 cents per litre on Premium fuels and up to 3 cents per litre on regular fuels which includes E10 when they fill up at participating Ampol and Caltex service stations using the my nrma app.
+Members can also save up to 5 cents per litre on Premium fuels and up to 3 cents per litre on regular fuels which includes E10 when they fill up at participating Ampol service stations using the my nrma app.